 Idaho Power's existing meters are capable of measuring consumption and excess net energy on a net hourly or a real-time basis.
 As such, there are no changes required to the metering infrastructure if the Commission determines a Net Billing compensation structure is appropriate.
 Idaho Power's billing system is capable of performing Net Billing (either hourly or real-time); however, some configuration would be required to implement that functionality.
+For example, if a real-time actual market price is selected for the avoided energy component of the ECR, Idaho Power would need to ensure adequate testing of system changes to compensate customer-generators for real-time actual market prices.
 Idaho Power would also need to re-design the bill and ensure customers have access to billing data via the company's online portal, My Account.